Equal Pay for Similar Work: Static Model

-Informally, the preceding restriction prevents a firm from employing sets of workers from both groups with positive measure (points 1 and 2) such that all workers in one set receive strictly higher pay than all workers in the other (point 3).\footnote{Note that because the above restriction must hold for every set $V_g$ and $V_{-g}$ of positive measure, we could equivalently state point 3 using the essential infemum and essential supremum of the wages, respectively.} Given the symmetry of the above definition across groups, group-based EPSW implies, by transitivity, that if a firm hires a positive measure of workers from both groups, it must pay almost all workers the same wages.
+The preceding restriction prevents a firm from employing sets of workers from both groups with positive measure (point 1) such that all workers in one set receive strictly higher pay than all workers in the other (point 2).\footnote{Note that because the above restriction must hold for every set $V_g$ and $V_{-g}$ of positive measure, we could equivalently state point 2 using the essential infemum and essential supremum of the wages, respectively.} Given its symmetry across groups, EPSW implies, by transitivity, that if a firm hires a positive measure of workers from both groups, it must pay almost all workers the same wages.

-The next result shows that generically firms must fully segregate by group in any core outcome under group-based EPSW.\footnote{We consider the space of distributions $F_A$ and $F_B$ describing the distributions of productivities of $A-$ and $B-$group workers, respectively, that admit respective density functions $f_A$ and $f_B$ with respective lower bounds $\underline f_A, \underline f_B>0$ where $\underline f_A=\inf \{f_A(v)| v \in [0,1]\}$, $\underline f_B=\inf \{f_B(v)| v \in [0,1]\}.$ We endow the space of distributions $F_g$, $g\in\{A,B\}$ with the weak-$^*$ topology and consider genericity with respect to the product topology over the product set of distributions, where we say that a property holds generically if the property holds in an open and dense subset.}